 We give a great deal of attention to plastic, especially with regards to the pollution of our oceans.
 But fishing nets are in many ways the biggest threat to our oceans’ well-being.
 In this respect, swimwear has been great at harnessing fishing nets fashion potential.

-Italian firm Aquafil has created Econyl, a nylon substitute, which often appears in sustainable activewear.
+Italian firm Aquafil has created Econyl, a nylon substitute, which often appears in sustainable gymwear.
 Econyl recycles and regenerates synthetic waste such as fishing nets and spin them into a textile product as robust as nylon.
+Which is then used to create recycled plastic activewear.
 Not only does this bring down the ocean’s pollution budget, but it also mitigates the growing need for nylon.

-Some of the below ethical activewear brands recognise these shifting trends so you can be at the forefront of sustainable activewear.
+Some of the below ethical sports brands recognise these shifting trends so you can be at the forefront of sustainable activewear.

 People Tree was the first fashion company to be awarded the World Fair Trade Organisation product label.
 This means fair wages, good working conditions, transparency, best practice and gender equality.

 People Tree works with Indian brand, Assisi Garments which produces most of the jersey pieces.
 This brand also provides training and employment for deaf and economically disadvantaged women.